nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

   launchInVpc: true
 ```

-The `CnmResponse` lambda generates a CNM response message and puts it on a the `CNMResponseStream` kinesis stream.
+The `CnmResponse` lambda generates a CNM response message and puts it on a the `CNMResponseStream` Kinesis stream.

 The `CnmResponse` lambda package is provided (as of release 1.8) in the `cumulus-data-shared` bucket, with documentation provided in the [source repository](https://git.earthdata.nasa.gov/projects/POCUMULUS/repos/cnmresponsetask/browse).